MrBanja/ChillSystem/README.md

 videos from mobile YouTube app to telegram bot.
 It will add to a queue them automatically and will play them for you on the web page you opened previously.

+## How to
+When MVP milestone will be added this section will be expanded.

 ## About Technical details